-The BBSRC-funded Oxford Interdisciplinary Bioscience Doctoral Training Partnership (DTP) programme trains and supports outstanding students with a life science or physical sciences background to undertake a four-year DPhil/PhD in non-clinical bioscience research.
+The BBSRC-funded Oxford Interdisciplinary Bioscience Doctoral Training Partnership (DTP) programme trains and supports outstanding students with a life science or physical sciences background to undertake a 4-year DPhil/PhD in non-clinical bioscience research.

 Led by the University of Oxford, the Oxford Interdisciplinary Bioscience DTP brings together the expertise and facilities of seven world-class research institutions.
 These include:

 - The Pirbright Institute, the UK’s national centre of research into viral diseases of farm animals and viruses that spread from animals to humans

 - Oxford Brookes University, a partner with the University of Oxford in developing regional excellence in bioscience research

 - Diamond Light Source, the UK’s national synchrotron science facility

 - ISIS, which provides national capabilities for neutron science

 - STFC Central Laser Facility, which provides state-of-the-art laser technology for experiments in physics, chemistry and biology